ashishjsharda/brane-browser-releases/README.md

 1. Download the installer
 2. Run the installer
 3. Follow the installation wizard
-4. Launch Synth Browser from your desktop or start menu
+4. Launch Brane Browser from your desktop or start menu